helena-intel/readmes/openvino_llm_model_export_npu.md

-# Export Hugging Face models for OpenVINO NPU inference
+# Export Hugging Face LLM/VLMs for OpenVINO NPU inference

 This guide is for now focused on Windows, but the process is the same for Linux.